A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: Results

 \subsubsection{Distribution of actual kick velocities}

-Fig. \ref{fig:distribution_v_kick} shows the distributions of actual kick velocities, $\Delta v$, in SN kinetic feedback (defined in equation \ref{eq:v_kick_pair_beta}) at time $t=1.0$ Gyr in the H12 galaxy with M5 resolution, for five purely kinetic models with desired kick velocities of $\Delta v_{\rm kick} = 10$, $50$, $200$, $600$, and $1000$ \kms{} (differently coloured solid curves).
+Fig. \ref{fig:distribution_v_kick} shows the distributions of actual kick velocities, $\Delta v$, in SN kinetic feedback (defined in equation \ref{eq:v_kick_pair_beta}) at time $t=1$ Gyr in the H12 galaxy with M5 resolution, for five purely kinetic models with desired kick velocities of $\Delta v_{\rm kick} = 10$, $50$, $200$, $600$, and $1000$ \kms{} (differently coloured solid curves).
 The dashed vertical lines indicate the median kick velocity in the sample.
-Additionally, we show the kick velocities in our fiducial model (\textsf{H12\_M5\_fkin0p1\_v0050}, shaded region), which has $f_{\rm kin}=0.1$ and $\Delta v_{\rm kick} = 50$ \kms{}.
+For reference, we also show the kick velocities in our fiducial model (\textsf{H12\_M5\_fkin0p1\_v0050}, grey shaded region), which has $f_{\rm kin}=0.1$ and $\Delta v_{\rm kick} = 50$ \kms, and in the two variations of the fiducial model where we do not account for the star-gas relative motion (\textsf{H12\_M5\_fkin0p1\_v0050\_NoRelMotion}, brown shaded region), and where we additionally do not prevent gas particles from being kicked more than once in a single time-step (\textsf{H12\_M5\_fkin0p1\_v0050\_NoRelMotion\_MulKicks}, black dash-dotted curve).
 To construct the velocity distributions, we let each gas particle record the velocity it was kicked with in its last SN kinetic-feedback event; and these are the velocities that appear in the plot.

+We first compare the purely kinetic models (solid curves).
 Although the desired kick velocity specifies a fixed, single value, the actual kick velocities vary, particularly for low desired kick velocities.
 There are two reasons for these variations:

 \begin{itemize} \item The actual kick velocities differ from the desired kick velocity because we correct for the relative motion between gas and stars in order to conserve energy (see $\S$\ref{paragraph:stochastic_kinetic_feedback}).
 The lower the desired kick velocity, the more significant the impact of the relative star-gas motion.
 Among the five purely kinetic models, for $\Delta v_{\rm kick} = 10$ and $50$ \kms{} the distribution of the actual kick velocities can be described by a lognormal distribution with a width of about one dex.
 For the two models with the highest desired kick velocities, $\Delta v_{\rm kick} = 600$ and $1000$ \kms{}, the distributions are much narrower, shrinking to below 0.2 dex in $\Delta \log v$.
 Moreover, the distributions for high $\Delta v_{\rm kick}$ become strongly peaked at $\Delta v=\Delta v_{\rm kick}$.
 This is a consequence of the desired kick velocity being (much) higher than the average relative velocity between the stars and their gas neighbours, so that the correction due to their relative motion is small.